0xbillyyy/Docs/Docker/Web_server/README.md

 ```

-  Check your installation with command:
+Check your installation with the command:

 ```bash
 sudo systemctl status docker